DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Bank-reconciliation-matching-rules.md

 - Method of payment

 ##### General ledger parameters
-Also required to configure General ledger parameters.
+If Financial utilities parameter **Populate unique voucher for each journal line** is set to _No_, it is also required to configure General ledger parameters.
 When the system creates a customer payment journal for the bank statement transaction, the one voucher could contain lines for multiple customers.
 Therefore, you must set up your system so that a single voucher can have multiple customer lines.

 To enable a single voucher to have multiple customer lines, follow these steps.